sarahman/laravel-http-request-api-log/README.md

 ];
 ```

-You can publish the migration with:
+You can also publish the migration with:

 ```bash
 php artisan migrate:publish sarahman/laravel-http-request-api-log